 Uganda International Airport, land borders reopen

-Uganda airport reopening; One of the top questions for those interested in taking Uganda safari holidays is, is the airport open?
+Is the airport open?
+This is one of the top questions for those interested in taking Uganda safari holidays.
 Yes, Uganda’s international airport has been reopened for commercial flights and therefore tourists can visit the country now.
-On September 19th 2020, the president of Uganda H.E Yoweri Kaguta Museveni announced that Entebbe International Airport and land borders are now open for those coming in or going out of Uganda.
+On September 19th, 2020, the president of Uganda H.E Yoweri Kaguta Museveni announced that Entebbe International Airport and land borders were now open for those coming in and going out of Uganda.
 In his full statement, the president stated that;

-Reopening of the Entebbe International Airport in Uganda comes after about six month ever since it was closed in March when the country had its first COVID-19 patient.
-After the closure of the airport it followed the closure of all national parks in Uganda.
+The reopening of the Entebbe International Airport in Uganda comes after about six months of closure from March when the country had its first COVID-19 patient.
+After the closure of the airport, it followed the closure of all national parks in Uganda.
 However, the parks were slowly opened up for domestic tourists then now with the opening of the airport and borders, the parks can be visited by international tourists.
 With the airport reopened, tourists can now book Uganda tours and undertake any activity.

 Activities to do in Uganda

 As tourists plan to visit Uganda, many may wonder which activities to undertake.
-Here are some of the top activities to undertake during a trip to Uganda;
+Here are some of the top activities to undertake during a safari to Uganda;

 Gorilla trekking is a top activity in Uganda done at Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
-Mountain gorillas live in their natural habitat and the only way to see them is by taking a Uganda gorilla safari.
+Mountain gorillas live in their natural habitat and the only way to see them is by taking Uganda gorilla safari.
 To see the mountain gorillas, tourists have to trek through the dense jungle, for about 2-6 hours.
-However, only a maximum of 1 hour is what individuals can spend watching the gorilla family.
-Each morning, a group of 8 individuals are allocated a single gorilla family to trek.
-Each group goes along with armed park rangers.
-The trekking experience itself is one that is memorable and worth undertaking, combined with watching a gorilla family for one hour is a lifetime experience.
+However, only a maximum of 1 hour is allocated to spend watching the gorilla family.
+Each morning, a group of 8 individuals is allocated a single gorilla family and each group goes along with armed park rangers.
+This experience is memorable and worth undertaking.

-The chimpanzee habituation experience is the process of getting chimps accustomed to human presence and this is done in Kibale forest.
-Visitors who would want to have a chimpanzee habituation experience accompany researchers and habituators into the forest to spend time with wild chimpanzees and get them familiar to human presence.
-These chimpanzees are not accustomed to human presence as those seen during chimpanzee trekking.
+The chimpanzee habituation experience is the process of getting chimps accustomed to human presence and this is done in the Kibale forest.
+Visitors who would want to have a chimpanzee habituation experience accompany researchers and habituation into the forest to spend time with the chimpanzees.
+These chimpanzees are not as accustomed to human presence as those seen during chimpanzee trekking.

-Chimpanzee habituation is available in the park for visitors interested in a full day or half day habituation experience.
+Chimpanzee habituation is available in the park for visitors interested in a full day or half-day habituation experience.
 For the morning experience, visitors get the chance to see chimps leaving their overnight nests between 6:00 – 6:30 am before they start feeding and going about their day.
-During the chimpanzee habituation period, visitors watch chimpanzees feeding, copulating, hunting, breastfeeding, resting, patrolling and displaying their characteristics.
-A typical chimpanzee day ends by around 7 pm when they build nests to spend the rest of their night.
+During the chimpanzee habituation period, visitors watch chimpanzees feeding, copulating, hunting, breastfeeding, resting, patrolling, and displaying their characteristics.
+A typical chimpanzee day ends by 7 pm when they build nests to spend the rest of their night.

-Uganda has several wildlife habitats, which tourists can visit for wildlife game drives.
-To have a great wildlife tour, tourists should include in game drives for the wildlife viewing experience.
-Game drives offer the best opportunities to see lots of wildlife especially in the dry season.
+Uganda has several wildlife habitats which tourists can visit for wildlife game drives.
+Game drives give the best opportunity to see lots of wildlife, especially in the dry season.

-Other activities in Uganda include bird watching, white water rafting, hot air balloon, hiking and nature walks, abseiling, Kampala city tour, cultural tours and many more.
+Other activities in Uganda include bird watching, white water rafting, hot air balloon, hiking and nature walks, abseiling, Kampala city tour, cultural tours, and many more.
 Choose any activity and book with us your next trip.
-Wit Uganda airport reopening, all East African airports are now open to tourists and therefore making it possible for East African tours.
-Wildlife tours in Kenya and Tanzania safaris, can be tailored with Rwanda gorilla tours or gorilla trekking in Uganda.
+With Uganda airport reopening, all East African airports are now open to tourists and therefore making it possible for East African tours.
+Wildlife tours in Kenya and Tanzania safaris can be tailored with Rwanda gorilla tours or gorilla trekking in Uganda.